 - Diploma in Integrative Counselling

-I have over fifteen years’ experience working with young adults, child and family services as well as victims of crime.
-Currently I work within schools supporting and counselling the families of service personal.
+I have over 22 years’ experience working with young adults, child and family services as well as victims of crime.
+I have work within schools supporting and counselling the families of service personal.

 I myself use mindfulness meditation and teach this as part of my practice for those interested in learning this gentle technique.